YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

     // Instantiating a robot object from the Robot class Robot myrobot;

-    // TODO: Set robot new position to x=10.0, y=10.0 and orientation=0
+    // Set robot new position to x=10.0, y=10.0 and orientation=0
     // Fill in the position and orientation values in myrobot.set() function myrobot.set(10.0, 10.0, 0.0);

     // Printing out the new robot position and orientation cout << myrobot.show_pose() << endl;

-    // TODO: Rotate the robot by PI/2.0 and then move him forward by 10.0
+    // Rotate the robot by PI/2.0 and then move him forward by 10.0
     // Use M_PI for the pi value
     myrobot.move(M_PI/2.0, 10.0);

-    // TODO: Print out the new robot position and orientation std::cout << myrobot.show_pose() << std::endl;
+    // Print out the new robot position and orientation std::cout << myrobot.show_pose() << std::endl;

     // Printing the distance from the robot toward the eight landmarks